chaeAclark/literate-eureka/demos/prompt-library/Readme.md

 ## How to use
 You can deploy the streamlit app (python file) and assuming you have access to Amazon Bedrock, you can use the app to develop your prompts.

+1. Clone repo or download notebook
+2. Run notebook and ensure the .py file and .json file are created
+3. (if not installed) >> pip install streamlit boto3
+4. Ensure you have permissions to call Amazon Bedrock models
+5. >> streamlit run app_prompt_library.py